peter-leonov/introscope/README.md

 -   spy or mock with any tool: `introscope()` returns a plain JS object;
 -   easy to use: optimized for Jest and provides well fitting tooling;
 -   type safe: full support for Flow in your tests;
--   simple to hack: just compose the factory function with you plugin.
+-   simple to hack: just compose the factory function with your plugin.

-See what Introscope does in [playground](https://astexplorer.net/#/gist/cddaef7ef9db928352f79ce3612aef77/4d6f06a3db399425b3b98bdf2fc142a12e06ba0d).
+See what Introscope does with code in [playground](https://astexplorer.net/#/gist/cddaef7ef9db928352f79ce3612aef77/4d6f06a3db399425b3b98bdf2fc142a12e06ba0d).

 ## Known issues

+Currently Introscope supports Babel 6.26 and Jest 22.4.
+Support for Babel 7 and Jest 22.6 is coming.

 Please, see a short ☺️ list here: [issues labeled as bug](https://github.com/peter-leonov/introscope/labels/bug)